jonaslu/sider/README.md

 An engine is the type of database.
 Examples of types of databases are mysql, postgres, redis or what have you.
 An engine knows how to run a particular type of dump.
-Sider currently supports redis and postgres (more on the way).
+Sider currently supports redis, postgres and mariadb (with more on the way).

 ## ...settings
 Setting govern what port the db starts up at and can hold other settings too depending on what